-- In 2014, the State will complete a formal update to the UWA prioritization based on the 2012 Integrated Report using input from the NPS Working Group. - Every subsequent two years (2016, 2018, 2020, 2022, 2024), the NPS Program will review the most recently approved Integrated Report and update the UWA when new data becomes available, when major changes have occurred in the number, or primary causes or sources of impaired waterbodies, or otherwise as some change in guidance requires an update. - Each year, the NPS Program will draft or update ten watershed based plans as prioritized by the UWA and as described previously in this section. - At least every two years (2014, 2016, 2018, 2020, 2022, 2024), the State will submit two grant years' worth of workplans to EPA for consideration for §319 funding. - Annually, the NPS program will produce a NPS Program annual report detailing significant accomplishments and progress toward NPSMP goals, which EPA can utilize to make a determination of satisfactory progress. - Annually, the NPS program will exceed the §319 match requirements by at least 20%.
+- In 2019, the State will complete a formal review and update as needed to the UWA prioritization based on the 2016 Integrated Report using input from the NPS Working Group. - Every subsequent two years (2020, 2022, 2024, 2026, 2028), the NPS Program will review the most recently approved Integrated Report and update the UWA when new data becomes available, when major changes have occurred in the number, or primary causes or sources of impaired waterbodies, or otherwise as some change in guidance requires an update. - Each year, the NPS Program will draft or update one to two watershed based plans as prioritized by the UWA and as described previously in this section. - At least every two years (2019, 2021, 2023, 2025, 2027, 2029), the State will submit two grant years' worth of workplans to EPA for consideration for §319 funding. - Annually, the NPS program will produce a NPS Program annual report detailing significant accomplishments and progress toward NPSMP goals, which EPA can utilize to make a determination of satisfactory progress. - Annually, the NPS program will exceed the §319 match requirements by at least 20%.

-Component III: Nonpoint Source Program Education
+4. Component III: Nonpoint Source Program Education